Visit Ziwa Rhino Sanctuary, now called Ziwa Rhino and Wildlife Ranch in Uganda!

 This activity is a once-in-a-lifetime opportunity and should not be missed!

 Your guide is there to keep you safe from harm, so listening to the safety briefing he gives you is particularly important.
 The on-foot trek is about ninety minutes long, depending on the location of the rhinos.
 You will need to wear sturdy shoes or hiking boots with woolen socks.
 You also must wear long trousers, a long-sleeved shirt, and a hat.
-Have a daypack with bottled water, photographic equipment, and anything else you need.
+Have a daypack with bottled water, photographic equipment, and anything else.
 Be sure to wear an effective insect repellent.

 Ziwa Rhino Sanctuary Additional Activities: